Blog ComparisonsTop 12 Pendo Alternatives for Product Feedback in 2025

 8. Frill

 Frill is a straightforward Pendo alternative with simple feedback boards and a widget.
-They have a pretty user interface but could improve their feedback management side.
+It doesn't have advanced features such as user onboarding checklists and tools for web and mobile apps but it covers the basics for feedback management.

 Frill's key features: